 Leopard and sloth bear are also found here but they are not easy to sight.
 Tadoba Andhari Tiger Reserve is home to an extremely rare black leopard and there is only one in the forest.

-Black leopard is not a distinct species but the melanistic variant of common leopard.
+The black leopard is not a distinct species but a melanistic variant of the common leopard.
 Its skin turns black due to melanism (hyperpigmentation).

 2. Spot Crocodiles in Tadoba Lake